Étienne Dupuch: Legacy and retirement

-During Marquis's ten years as Managing Editor, The Tribune enjoyed a dramatic surge in circulation.
+During Marquis's ten years as Managing Editor, the Tribune enjoyed a dramatic surge in circulation.
 It also became embroiled in a string of controversies.
 Its exposure of a scandal involving the American cover girl Anna Nicole Smith was blamed for the fall of the Progressive Liberal Party government in 2007.

-Like Dupuch before him, Marquis was targeted by mass street protests outside The Tribunes offices.
+Like Dupuch before him, Marquis was targeted by mass street protests outside the Tribune's offices.